 Every day at 9:00 AM there is free yoga in a beautiful studio overlooking the snow-capped mountains.
 It’s magical.

 While in Leavenworth, I highly recommend eating at Mana, a five-course pre set menu featuring local Pacific Northwest fare.
 The chef spent some time on the Big Island of Hawaii, which I could tell straight away from reading the menu because it’s got some Hawaiian flare to it.
 The restaurant’s name also comes from his inspiration and time in Hawaii.
 Mana means spiritual life force or sacred energy.
 Upon arrival you’ll find a napkin folded like an envelope with a beautiful message, each different.
 As we went around the table and read our special messages, we found that they rang so true.

-During Covid, they have the ultimate setup for physical distancing.
-There are individual pods, enclosed like a tent or a greenhouse, and heated with an overhead heater above the table, and one on the ground for your feet.
+During winter they had the ultimate intimate setup.
+There were individual pods, enclosed like a tent or a greenhouse, and heated with an overhead heater above the table, and one on the ground for your feet.
 They even provide you with a blanket!
 It was very comfortable and an overall outstanding foodie experience, especially since Chef Collin himself came out and delivered the food to us and told us about each dish!

 Wenatchee is just a 30-minute drive from Leavenworth, and between the two towns there are plenty of excellent hiking options in the East Cascades.
 On the way from Leavenworth to Wenatchee, be sure to stop by Smallwoods, a general store selling locally made Washington goods from Peshastin (the town you’ll pass through), including jerkey, butters, jams, fresh cherries or apples (in season), pasta, etc.